 And I wanted to learn more!

 I went through multiple frameworks, like MeteorJS and Firebase.
-I did not feel comfortable with the noSQL databases that these projects was based on.
-In retrospect I am really happy I did not jump on the hype train of noSQL.
+I did not feel comfortable with the NoSQL databases that these projects were based on.
+In retrospect, I am really happy I did not jump on the hype train of noSQL.

 By November 2018 I was about to rebuild a CRM/Business system from PHP/MySQL to a modern SPA web app.
 At this time, I decided I would do it with React & Redux with a MySQL database and a REST API.
 This was pretty much standard at the time.